oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 This section describes the architecture of a browser-based application that relies on a backend component to handle all OAuth responsibilities and API interactions.
 The BFF has three core responsibilities:

-1. The BFF interacts with the authorization server as a confidential OAuth client
+1. The BFF interacts with the authorization server as a confidential OAuth client (as defined in {{Section 2.1 of RFC6749}})
 2. The BFF manages OAuth access and refresh tokens in the context of a cookie-based session, avoiding the direct exposure of any tokens to the browser-based application
 3. The BFF forwards all requests to a resource server, augmenting them with the correct access token before forwarding them to the resource server